-I've found a house that appears to meet my requirements, at a reasonable figure which is making it more attractive.
-I have just discovered that the title is leasehold as opposed to freehold.
-I am assuming that there are particular concerns purchasing a house with a leasehold title in Milton Keynes.
-Conveyancing solicitors have not yet been appointed.
+I am hoping to put an offer on a small detached house that seems to meet my requirements, at a great price which is making it all the more appealing.
+I have since discovered that the title is leasehold as opposed to freehold.
+I am assuming that there are issues purchasing a house with a leasehold title in Milton Keynes.
+Conveyancing advisers have not yet been appointed.
 Will my lawyers set out the implications of buying a leasehold house in Milton Keynes ?

-The majority of houses in Milton Keynes are freehold and not leasehold.
+Most houses in Milton Keynes are freehold and not leasehold.
 In this scenario it’s worth having a local conveyancer who is familiar with the area who can assist with the conveyancing process.
-It is clear that you are buying in Milton Keynes in which case you should be shopping around for a Milton Keynes conveyancing solicitor and be sure that they are used to dealing with leasehold houses.
+We note that you are buying in Milton Keynes in which case you should be shopping around for a Milton Keynes conveyancing solicitor and check that they are used to dealing with leasehold houses.
 As a matter of priority you will need to check the unexpired lease term.
-Being a leaseholder you will not be at liberty to do whatever you want to the property.
-The lease will likely included provisions such as requiring the landlord’spermission to conduct changes to the property.
-It may be necessary to pay a service charge towards the upkeep of the estate where the house is part of an estate.
-Your conveyancer will advise you fully on all the issues.
+As a tenant you will not be entirely free to do whatever you want to the property.
+The lease comes with conditions for example requiring the landlord’spermission to carry out changes to the property.
+You may also be required to pay a contribution towards the upkeep of the estate where the house is located on an estate.
+Your conveyancer will report to you on the legal implications.

-The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+You should not use this information in tribunal or court proceedings.
+There may be additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first seeking the advice of a professional.